 Focusing on the employer as our primary customer also benefits the job seekers that are served.
 When we understand the needs of the employers in the region, we are in a position to help job seekers gain the skills necessary for employment with those employers.
-As the needs of employers change, we are able to direct job seekers toward skill attainment that meets those needs.
+As the employer needs change, we are able to direct job seekers toward skill attainment that meets those needs.
 This is a proven strategy that has yielded success year after year.

-- New service strategies necessary to address regional education and training needs. - GLBMW! welcomes innovation and adapts to changing employer demands.
+• New service strategies necessary to address regional education and training needs.

+GLBMW! welcomes innovation and adapts to changing employer demands.
 In keeping with this approach, GLBMW! develops customized service strategies as appropriate.
-This approach has become part of the GLBMW! culture and is second nature to its organization.
-Some recent examples of new service strategies include: - O MICareerQuest Middle Michigan co-coordinated with Michigan Works!
+This approach has become part of the GLBMW! culture and is second nature to our team.
+Some recent examples of new service strategies include:

+- MICareerQuest Middle Michigan co-coordinated with Michigan Works!
 Region 7B, this hands-on career exploration event, in its first year, connected over 8,500 students from 11 counties with over 100 regional employers.
 Students, their teachers, counselors, and career navigators were exposed to hundreds of in demand occupations in the region.
 Part of a long-term talent pipeline strategy, this event is designed to expose students to occupations so they can focus their high school and post-secondary plans to align with occupations available in the region.
-The ultimate objective is to retain future talent in the Great Lakes Bay Region. - O Virtual Communication the impact of COVID-19 caused GLBMW! to pivot to a virtual service delivery model.
-GLBMW! staff quickly moved to providing virtual services, including the following, to employers and job seekers, that aligned with the safety requirements of the crisis: - Recording workshops to be posted online - Installed a chat feature on the GLBMW! website - Coached job seekers virtually - Retooled recruitment messaging for employers to maximize exposure - Hosted outdoor recruitment events to facilitate job seeker-employer match - BRN Services business retention challenges led to the creation of Business Resource Networks across the region.
-The employer supported initiative is membership based, and supports an on-site GLBMW!
-Success Coach to service member company employees by addressing barriers to employee job retention. - Work Experience participant work experiences are developed continuously to align with employer demand by providing enrolled participants an opportunity to obtain work experience in a guided employer-employee relationship with the support of their career coach. - K-12 schools work with local K-12 schools to build understanding of GLBMW! services.
-This has resulted in timely and appropriate referrals to enhance programmatic access for students transitioning from the K-12 system. - O Community Colleges work with Community Colleges to explore accelerated skill-training models that align with changing employer demand. - 4-year Universities work with local universities to ensure its curriculum is preparing graduates for regional employer requirements.
-Work with Career
+The ultimate objective is to retain future talent in the Great Lakes Bay Region. - Virtual Communication the impact of COVID-19 caused GLBMW! to pivot to a virtual service delivery model.
+GLBMW! staff quickly moved to providing virtual services, including the following, to employers and job seekers, that aligned with the safety requirements of the crisis: - Recording workshops to be posted online - Installed a chat feature on the GLBMW! website - Coached job seekers virtually - Retooled recruitment messaging for employers to maximize exposure - Hosted outdoor recruitment events to facilitate job seeker-employer match